aimms/how-to/Articles/390/390-knapsack-problem.rst

 Story
 -----

 This example introduces a knapsack problem.
 The example considers a data set of 16 items which can be included in the knapsack.
-The objective is to maximize the cumulated value of the items.
+The objective is to maximize the accumulated value of the items.
 The number of items is restricted by the maximum weight that can be carried in the knapsack.

 Mathematical Model